knative-scout/app-api/DESIGN.md

 # Endpoints
 [Godoc](https://godoc.org/github.com/kscout/serverless-registry-api/handlers)

-Most endpoints to not require authentication.
+Most endpoints do not require authentication.

 Those which do will be marked.
 Provide authentication as a bearer token in the `Authorization` header.